 The skill is immediately provisioned to all users in your organization.

-Admin-provisioned skills are enabled by default for everyone in your organization, but users can still toggle individual skills off if they choose.
-This gives organizations consistent, approved workflows across teams while letting individual users customize their experience.
+Admin-provisioned skills are enabled by default for everyone, but members can toggle individual skills off if they choose.
+This gives your organization consistent, approved workflows while letting members customize their own experience.

 Control skill sharing between members